tylerroth15/password-generator-homework/README.md

 ### Allowed Varaibles

 I then created the allowed varriable for each  boolean question [uppercase, lowercase, numbers and symbols].
 This is followed by a for loop that takes the allowed vairables that meet the user input that met the requirements and applies the Math.floor and Math.random functions to create a random password.

+#### Collaboration

+While working on this homework, I collaborated with Chris Enright and Micheal Spikes to brainstorm work arounds and walk through hangups that we had through this assignment.